jandamm/zgenom/README.md

 If `location` is a folder all executables of this folder are added to the path.

-**Note:** This may lead to unwanted side-effects so it's recommended that you specify the files you need.
+**Note**: This may lead to unwanted side-effects so it's recommended that you specify the files you need.
 You can use `zgenom list bin` to check which executables are added.